+Automatic transmission:

-Automatic Transmission: Move your shift lever to "P" (Park) or "N" (Neutral).
-Your engine won't start in any other position - that's a safety feature.
-To restart when you're already moving, use "N" (Neutral) only.
+Move your shift lever to PARK (P) or NEUTRAL (N).
+Your engine won't start in any other position -- that's a safety feature.
+To restart when you're already moving, use NEUTRAL (N) only.

-Don't try to shift to "P" (Park) if your Corvette is moving.
+Don't try to shift to PARK (P) if your Corvette is moving.
 If you do, you could damage the transmission.
-Shift to "P" (Park) only when your vehicle is stopped.
+Shift to PARK (P) only when your vehicle is stopped.

+Manual transmission:

-Manual Transmission: The gear selector should be in neutral.
+The gear selector should be in neutral.
 Hold the clutch pedal to the floor and start the engine.
-Your vehicle won't start if the clutch pedal is not all the way down - that's a safety feature.
+Your vehicle won't start if the clutch pedal is not all the way down -- that's a safety feature.

-To start your 5.7 Liter LT1 engine:
+To start your 5.7 Liter LT5 engine:

-Without pushing the accelerator pedal, turn the ignition key to "Start."
+Without pushing the accelerator pedal, turn your ignition key to START.
 When the engine starts, let go of the key.
 The idle speed will go down as your engine gets warm.

-Holding your key in "Start" for longer than 15 seconds at a time will cause your battery to be drained much sooner.
+Holding your key in START for longer than 15 seconds at a time will cause your battery to be drained much sooner.
 And the excessive heat can damage your starter motor.

-2. If it doesn't start within 10 seconds, push the accelerator pedal all the way to the floor, while you hold the ignition key in "Start."
+If it doesn't start within 3 seconds, push the accelerator pedal about one-third of the way down, while you hold the ignition key in START.
 When the engine starts, let go of the key and let up on the accelerator pedal.
 Wait about 15 seconds between each try to help avoid draining your battery.